CNURobotics/chris_kinova_bringup/README.md

 ```
 roslaunch chris_kinova_bringup chris_moveit_demo.launch
 ```
-which starts the MoveIt! planning system.
+which starts the MoveIt! planning system which interfaces with the trajectory controllers.

 This launch includes the RViz visualization with MoveIt! control plugin.